SMAC-Group/course_intro_statistics/chapters/chapter1.md

 ## Installing `RStudio`

-RStudio is an Integrated Development Environment (IDE) for R. An IDE is a software application that provides comprehensive facilities to computer programmers for software development.
+`RStudio` is an Integrated Development Environment (IDE) for `R`.
+An IDE is a software application that provides comprehensive facilities to computer programmers for software development.
 An IDE normally consists of at least a source code editor, build automation tools and a debugger.
-We will be using RStudio Desktop throughout the semester.
+We will be using `RStudio` Desktop throughout the semester.
 Please install it from the [RStudio’s official webpage](https://www.rstudio.com/).

 ### Installing `RStudio` on macOS